CONTACT

 • Avoid the use of pesticides and inorganic fertilizers.

-• Consider buying local organic produce.
+• Buy local organic produce.

 • Consider using environmentally friendly cleaning products, favoring natural over man-made ingredients.